-Each year, our organization distributes grants to support innovative projects that promote occupational and environmental safety and health (OESH).
-We fund pilot research projects, which enhance our scientific knowledge about OESH topics ranging from air sampling techniques to agricultural injuries.
+Each year, our organization distributes grants to support innovative projects that promote occupational and environmental safety and health, including worksite health promotion.
+We fund pilot research projects that enhance our scientific knowledge about workplace safety, health, and well-being.
 We also fund pilot research to practice (r2p) projects that apply scientific knowledge to real world problems.

 Areas of Emphasis

-While we welcome proposals on any topic that can promote worker health, safety and productivity in our region, we encourage proposals related to the following emphasis areas:
+While we welcome proposals on any topic that can promote worker health and safety in our region, we encourage proposals related to the following emphasis areas:

 - Native American communities of the mountain & plains region

 - Hispanic and Latino communities in the mountain & plains region